 Wedding venues in Bristol

 I have created this page to guide you through some of my favourite Bristol wedding venues and to give you an introduction to my work.
-If you are interested in seeing more of my photography or contacting me to discuss your wedding plans there are links to my website, portfolio and a contact form at the bottom of this page.
+If you are interested in seeing more of my photography or contacting me to discuss your wedding plans there are links to my website, portfolio, and a contact form at the bottom of this page.

 Two venues that capture the essence of historic Bristolian splendor are The Old Manor Down Estate and Coombe Lodge.
-The Old Manor Down Estate is a magnificent Victorian Manor which has recently enjoyed a large refurbishment.
+The Old Manor Down Estate is a magnificent Victorian Manor that has recently enjoyed a large refurbishment.
 The venue is exclusively yours to enjoy, from the rustic barn, the stunning orangery to the beautiful bespoke reception rooms so you will not be short of options throughout your day, choose from either the Barn or the Manor.

 If you are looking for a traditional feel from your wedding venue Clevedon Hall is a Jacobean style Manor house, the beautiful stately interior frames each room, and this wedding venue prides itself on its impressive hospitality and innovative dishes of food.
 The Hall has stunning accommodation and breathtaking outdoor space, the terraces provide relaxing areas for your guests to unwind or if they prefer they can spend time around the serene lake and fountain.

 Kings Weston House

 Another standout venue is Kings Weston House which has recently been restored and definitely radiates palace vibes for your wedding day.
 You could choose the Grand Hall for your wedding ceremony with the venue holding as many as 120 guests.
 Kings Weston House has to be considered if you are getting married in Bristol.